The-Blockchain-Company/bcc-skeleton/docs/start.md

-## How to start with `iohk-nix`
+## How to start with `tbco-nix`

-This document is for developers who want to add use `iohk-nix` to add Hydra and Buildkite CI to their projects.
+This document is for developers who want to add use `tbco-nix` to add Hydra and Buildkite CI to their projects.

 ## Using the skeleton project